fhoeben/hsac-fitnesse-fixtures/README.txt

 The HTML results can be found in: target/fitnesse-results/<SuiteName>.html

-The Fitnesse suite to run can be specified by changing the value of the @Name annotation in nl.hsac.fitnesse.fixture.FixtureDebugTest, or (preferably) by adding an environment variable, called fitnesseSuiteToRun, specifying the suite to run to the build server's mvn execution.
+The Fitnesse suite to run can be specified by changing the value of the @Name annotation in nl.hsac.fitnesse.fixture.FixtureDebugTest, or (preferably) by adding a system property, called fitnesseSuiteToRun, specifying the suite to run to the build server's mvn execution.

 3. Fixture developer installation: